gbetorre/rischi/README.md

 By consulting the process mapping, carried out in Step 1 ([see previous paragraph](#about-the-project)), one becomes able to establish the list of organizational structures involved in the delivery of the relevant processes.

-At that point, &egrave; it is then possible to ask a series of questions to managers and operators located at those facilities about the processes produced by those facilities.
+At that point, it is then possible to ask a series of questions to managers and operators located at those facilities about the processes produced by those facilities.

 Through the analysis of the answers to these questions, the application makes it possible to obtain, automatically, a series of indices related to specific corruption risks to which the organizational processes overseen by the structures themselves are exposed.<br>